Overview of Damage Prevention and Control Methods

 The best dam sets are made 12 to 18 inches in front of the dam.
 Use stakes or debris on either side of the trap springs to create a funnel to make the beaver go into the jaws of the trap.
 Always set the trigger on a conibear-style trap in the first notch to prevent debris from tripping it before a beaver swims into the trap.
 The 2 heavy-gauge wire trigger wires can be bent outward, and the trigger can be set away from the middle to keep debris or non-target animals from tripping the trap.

 Double-spring foothold traps are very effective when used properly.
-Use at least No. 3 double long-spring, coil spring, or traps of equivalent spread and strength (Figure 10).
+Use at least No. 3 double long-spring, coil spring, or traps of equivalent spread and strength (see photo below).
 Use a drowning-set attachment with all foothold traps for beaver.